matthewcordaro/matthewcordaro/README.md

-- 👋 Hi, I’m @matthewcordaro.
+- 👋 Hi, I’m Matthew Cordaro (@matthewcordaro)
-- 👀 I’m currently interested in finding a Software Engineering job.
-(Q4-2022)
+- 👀 I’m currently interested in getting a Software Engineering job
+- 👨‍🏫 I'm currently teaching a data science coding bootcamp - Q4-22
-- 🌱 I’m currently learning ReactJS and Xamarin.
-(Q4-2022)
+- 🌱 I’m currently learning ReactJS - Q1-23
-- 💞️ I’m looking to collaborate on coding challenges, interview prep, and any other exciting challenges.
+- 💞️ I’m looking to collaborate on coding challenges, interview prep, and any other exciting challenges
 - 📫 How to reach me: Twitter @MatthewCordaro OR Email at "cordaro (DOT) matthew (AT) gmail (DOT) com"

 <!---